JvanKatwijk/drm-receiver/README.md

 A decoder gets as input a sample stream, in our case with a rate of 12000 samples a second.
-Of course, the first question that needs to be solved is what mode and spectrum occupancy there are.
+Of course, the first question that needs to be solved is what mode and spectrum occupancy the transmission has.

-The Mode can be determined by correlation, the length of the prefix, mentioned before, is different for each mode.
+The *Mode* can be determined by correlation, the length of the prefix, mentioned before, is different for each mode.
 Mode detection is simply by correlating the prefix with the supposed end of word.
 In order to get a more reliable result, the process is done over a range of words, say 15 to 20.

-Of course, by detecting the mode, the first sample of a word can be detected.
+Of course, by detecting the mode, the first sample of a word is detected simultaneously.
 A minor issue, though not unimportant is that there might be a clock offset in the decoder, compared to the clock in the transmitter.
 This might imply that after the transmitter has sent N * 320 samples, the